microsoft/react-native-code-push/README.md

 The CodePush plugin helps get product improvements in front of your end-users instantly, by keeping the JavaScript bundle synchronized with updates that are released to the CodePush server.
 This way, your app gets the benefits of an offline mobile experience, as well as the "web-like" agility of side-loading updates as soon as they are available.
 It's a win-win!

-*Note: Any product changes which touch native code (e.g. modifying your `AppDelegate.m` file, adding a new plugin) cannot be distributed via CodePush, and therefore, must be updated via the appropriate store(s).*
+*Note: Any product changes which touch native code (e.g. modifying your `AppDelegate.m`/`MainActivity.java` file, adding a new plugin) cannot be distributed via CodePush, and therefore, must be updated via the appropriate store(s).*

 ## Supported React Native platforms